starkville-tech-meetup/starkville-tech-meetup.github.io/docs/instructions.md

 You're probably wondering what is going on or what will happen.

 ### **Step 1: Sign in!**
 You can use the kiosk computer showing the Google Form, or scan the QR code on the sheet beside to enter your name.
-It doesn't have to be your full name or even your real name, but it will come up later, so be sure you can recognize it!
+It doesn't have to be your full name, but it will come up later, so be sure you can recognize it!

 ### **Step 2: Get to listening and talking**
 The general goal is to meet other people, figure out what others are working on, find people with shared interests, and potentially make longer-term connections.